 Wahl’s name for the interchangeable nib system, introduced in 1929 and produced into the 1930s, that it used in its top-line pens.
 The illustration here shows a Doric’s section and screw-out nib unit (with an adjustable nib).
 See also Fineline, Renew-Point, Select-O-Point.

 1 Salz Brothers’ name for its series of midget eyedropper- or lever-filling pens (approximately 3" capped).
-Introduced in the 1920s as a hard rubber pen, the Peter Pan continued in production, making the transition to celluloid, through the 1930s.
+Introduced in the April 15, 1916, issue of The American Stationer as a hard rubber pen priced at $2.50 and sold from a card as shown in the cut below, taken from the magazine.
+The Peter Pan continued in production, making the transition to celluloid, through the 1930s.
 Shown below are an early BHR eyedropper-filling pen and a lever-filling pen from about 1939.
-See also Bantam, midget.
+See also Bantam, midget, Pet, Salz.
 2 A common misnomer for tiny pens in general.

 |PF||Usually, piston filler.
 When referring to vintage U.S.-made pens, often means plunger filler.
 View descriptions and filling instructions here.|